Table of Contents:

 And I said, “Now, would you like a minute to go talk to your teams?
 And please understand that we are going to hold you responsible for your teams for the rest of the match.”

 They went back.
 They had a little huddle with their teams.
-We played, excuse me [tears up], 69 minutes of absolutely brilliant hockey.
+We played … excuse me … 69 minutes of absolutely brilliant hockey.
 The game ended in a 2-2 draw.
-Both teams came up when the match was over, they were so appreciative of the way we handled the match.
+Both teams came up when the match was over.
+They were so appreciative of the way we handled the match.

 It was a sight to see when you can take something like that – that you’re really afraid is going to explode – and bring it down to a comfort level that the players trusted us, we trusted them, and 69 minutes of hockey was just brilliant.